 Encapsulating custom code into Gym environments: A turning controller

 Summary: In this tutorial, we will demonstrate how one can build controllers at different levels of abstraction by implementing Gym environments encoding variable amounts of preprogrammed computation.
-As an example, we will refactor the code we wrote in the hybrid controller tutorial and implement turning by asymmetrically modulating the amplitude and frequencies of CPGs.
+As an example, we will refactor the code we wrote in the hybrid controller tutorial and implement turning by asymmetrically modulating the amplitude and frequency of CPGs.

 Gym environments and MDP